 There is a lot of earthquake damage on Bhaktapur, more than we saw in Kathmandu even back in 2016, just 11 months after the earthquake.
 Repair work is ongoing but many buildings have been lost.
 For the first time in Nepal, I felt like we were visiting a disaster site and part of me felt wrong about that.

 Don’t let the damage put you off, there is still plenty of Bhaktapur intact.

 Should You Come to Bhaktapur for The Day or Stay Overnight?

 Also, this place comes alive in the evenings.
-Market stalls appear as the days cool into dusk and the tour groups disappear, candles are lit around the temples and every night there was drumming , singing and chanting around the square.
+Market stalls appear as the days cool into dusk and the tour groups disappear.
+Candles flicker around temples and every night there was drumming , singing and chanting sounding from the square.
 Don’t expect night life, even the shops are all shut by 8pm, but the people are out on the streets doing what they do of an evening.

 Also don’t miss Kathmandu’s other Durbar squares after dark, likewise, they come to life and it’s wonderful to be there.